In Hebrews 13:17, some English Bibles tell us to “obey” those who “rule over” us in the church. These are very unfortunate translations.

 The verb phrase “rule over” also is a misleading translation.

-In the Greek, it does not mean having authority or being “over” anyone, but rather earned esteem by those who have given thought to and walked farther along the same path.
+Rather, it is simply talking about those who have earned your esteem by having given thought to and walked farther along the same path.

 If they can’t persuade or earn your respect by having actually thought through and lived what they’re saying, then we are under no obligation to accord them any influence in our lives.